 It’s go-go boy night at the local bar and as I enter, I suddenly feel like an anxious little kid again.
-Swarms of men crowd the space and rub up against each other and me as they shimmy to the bartenders.
-Shy and unnerved, I cling to my good friend, Paris, that came with me.
-I never leave home without a lesbian.
-As a 32-year-old man, I clearly can’t hide behind my mother’s legs like I did as a 6-year-old at family reunions.
-A shot of Tito’s or Makers — that’ll help.
+Swarms of men crowd the space and rub up against each other (and me) as they shimmy toward the bartenders.
+Shy and unnerved, I cling to my good friend, Paris, who came with me.
+I never leave home without an emotional support lesbian.
+As a 33-year-old man, I clearly can’t hide behind my mother’s legs like I did as a 6-year-old at family reunions.
+But a shot of Tito’s or Makers — that’s the next best thing.

-I feel like I don’t relate with many of the gay men around me that glow underneath the rainbow lights and disco ball.
+I feel like I don’t relate with most of the gay men around me, glowing underneath the rainbow lights and disco ball.
 I want to, but I can’t help but feel like I don’t fit in.
 Some smile at me, I smile back.
-Most ask me how my LGBTQ+ advocacy work is going because my personal and professional identity are wrapped up into one now.
-Some meet eyes with me and we both quickly look away because of our secretive Grindr or Sniffies encounter.
-I order a stiff drink from the muscled and admired bartender that I just know finds me annoying.
+Most ask me how my LGBTQ+ advocacy work is going because my personal and professional identity are wrapped up into one.
+Some meet eyes with me, but we both quickly look away because of a one-off Grindr or Sniffies encounter.
+I order a stiff drink from the muscled bartender that I just know finds me annoying.

 “Never forget to bring the lesbian security blanket,” I think to myself while half-convincingly cutting up with my pillow princess pal.
-After we giggle and my less than heart-filled smirk fades from my face, I silently start gazing around the room, not sure what to do next.
+After we giggle and the less-than-heartfelt smirk fades from my face, I silently begin gazing around the room, not sure what to do next.

-I pull out my phone and start scrolling through Instagram and Twitter, acting like I’m too busy and good for those around me and order another shot or a double vodka soda.
-I cling to my lesbian that I dragged with me in hopes they will take care of me when I black out.
-I promise her and myself that I’ve got a handle on the drinking situation.
-However, the amount of drinks increases like I’m counting my multiplication tables and they slip down my throat faster and faster each round.
+I pull out my phone and start scrolling through Instagram and Twitter, acting like I’m too busy and too good for those around me.
+I order another double vodka soda.
+I cling to Paris in hopes she will take care of me when I black out.
+I promise her (and myself) that I’ve got a handle on the drinking situation.
+However, the drinks increase like I’m practicing my multiplication tables, and they slip down my throat faster and faster each round.

 The anxiety from the fear of coming off as awkward, creepy and ugly in a place where I’m choosing to only pay attention to male perfection, is the same familiar anxiety of being put on the “skins” team in middle school sports: vulnerable to criticism and jokes from the cisgender male identity.

-For me, taking my shirt off during a game of shirts and skins soccer and football is the same feeling as walking into a gay bar fully clothed.
-Unlike the field, bars have booze, party favors and bathroom rendezvous to feel less and less vulnerable as the night moves forward.
+For me, taking my shirt off during a game of shirts and skins soccer or football is the same feeling as walking into a gay bar fully clothed.
+Unlike the field, bars have booze, party favors, and the occasional bathroom rendezvous to make me feel less and less vulnerable as the night moves forward.